JasonSCFu/Document-Data-Synthesization/README.md

 In a lot of document object detection tasks such as signature detection, card detection, large volume of data are required by complex CV algorithms.
 Manual annotation of objects can take up a lot of time, synthesizing document images is a handy way to get around this problem.
-This repo will show how to insert objects into a document template and at the same time, automatically generate the bounding box, key points for the modelling task.
+This repo will show how to insert objects into a document template and at the same time, automatically generate the bounding box, key points etc. annoation in COCO format for the modelling task.

 For illustration purpose, I will demostrate how to insert signature .